alkoclick/alkoclick.github.io/words/De Party.md

 PS:
 * BYOB, we'll have stock but help us out
-* It's Halloween so dressing up is strongly encouraged <3
+* It's Halloween so dressing up in dark gothic is kinda mandatory <3
+* SPIDER COSPLAY IS NOT ALLOWED!!!!!!
+SPIDER PRANKS ALSO!!!

 ## Okay but is it WICKED?

-We're gonna have a tame and a wild side to the party!
-Vanilla is the default, downstairs.
-If you'd like to get to the upstairs to the Choco side, you need to pass an outfit check: Think club, glam, slutty, fetishwear, basically anything that you look and feel hot and special in!
+We're gonna have two sides to the party!
+Dark is the default, downstairs.
+If you'd like to get to the upstairs to the Darker side, you need to pass an outfit check: Think dark club, dark glam, dark slutty, dark fetishwear, basically anything that you look and feel hot and special in! (but dark)

-Ofc you can also bring your things or ideas, and we'd love to have them!
+Ofc you can also bring your things or ideas, and we'd love to have them! (but dark)

-### Vanilla side
+### Dark side
 What they will be up to:
 * Lots of good food
 * Chatting with great people
 * Live music
 * Dancing
-* Rock-Paper-Scissors tournament
+* Potion making (cocktails bestie)
 * Tarot readings
-* A naming ceremony for ...?
+* Writing on the toilet walls
+* Confession booth
+* +whatever else we come up with between now and then

-### Choco side
+### Darker side
 What they will be up to:
 * Truth or Dare
-* Shibari demo?
+* Shibari demo if we can get our person to show up
 * Storytelling
-* Dark room?
 * Dancing
 * Tarot readings (but sexier)
 * Shooting a videoclip
-* +popping into the vanilla side as well, we're not locked in there!
+* +popping into the dark side as well, we're not locked in there!